kaycebasques/technicalwriting.dev/searchbox.rst

 * What should happen when I type stuff into the search box?
 * What should the search results page look like?

+See :ref:`methodology` for background on my research approach.

 ---------
 Libraries
 ---------